 Keep in touch!

-If you make this simple borscht recipe I'd love to know how it turned out for you.
+If you make this vegetarian borscht recipe I'd love to know what you thought.
 Do you have a favourite borscht soup recipe?
 Let me know in the comments below, thanks!

 Follow me on Facebook, Instagram and Twitter for regular recipe updates!
 Or you could subscribe to this blog and receive all my latest recipes right into your mailbox!